Glock: .357 SIG

 In 1994, SIG and Federal developed the .357 SIG to match the ballistics of typical .357 Magnum loads.
-This was done by necking down a shortened 10mm case to .357, so it was easy for Glock to alter their .40 Smith & Wesson models to the new caliber.
+This was done by necking down a shortened 10mm case to .357, which made it easy for Glock to alter their .40 Smith & Wesson models to the new caliber.
 As is typical of pistols chambered in .357 SIG, each of the standard Glock models (31, 32, and 33) may be easily converted to the corresponding .40 S&W chambering (Glock 22, 23, and 27, respectively) simply by replacing the barrel.
-The .357 SIG magazines differ from the .40 S&W counterpart, with the addition of an internal rib on each side of the magazine body including cutouts for the follower.
+The .357 SIG magazines differ from the .40 S&W counterpart by adding an internal rib on each side of the magazine body, with cutouts for the follower.
 This guides the bottlenecked cartridges through the feeding process.
-While it's possible to load .40 S&W into these magazines, the friction causes the larger rounds to lock up inside the magazine body and will induce malfunctions. .40 S&W magazines do not have this feature and can load both .357 SIG and .40 S&W respectively.
+While it is possible to load .40 S&W into these magazines, the friction causes the larger rounds to lock up inside the magazine body, which can induce malfunctions. .40 S&W magazines do not have this feature and can load both .357 SIG and .40 S&W respectively.